 Isaac Winslow built this house in 1699 on land he inherited from his grandfather, Edward.
-The latter arrived on the Mayflower in 1620.
-He became the first governor of Plymouth Colony, and a founder of the town of Marshfield.
-For his services, he received a large grant of land from the Crown in 1632.
+The latter arrived on the Mayflower in 1620, became the first governor of Plymouth Colony, and a founder of the town of Marshfield.
+For his services, Edward received a large land grant from the Crown in 1632.

-Isaac, the grandson, was a "gentleman farmer," whose wealth flowed from these farmland holdings.
-His portrait appears in the oil painting shown below.
-The house is remarkably well preserved.
-With its elaborate, classical treatments on the exterior, and its large rooms and high ceilings, it was an obvious status symbol for its time.
-You can learn more about the Winslow House, and the eminent Winslow family here.
+Isaac, the grandson, was a "gentleman farmer," whose wealth flowed from this inherited farmland, and whose oil portrait appears below.
+The Winslow house is remarkably well preserved; with its classical exterior treatments, large rooms and high ceilings, it was surely a status symbol in its time.
+You can learn more about this historic house museum, and the eminent Winslow family here.